anish59/chopperDemo/README.md

  - for a pagination list create a separate stateful widget and maintain its bloc, event and state as given in above reference, as we need to get the bloc object in the init state of list widget to maintain state properly for this.
+ - keep pagination something like 15 or 20 which is more than screen height.
   -------------------------------------------------------------------------------------------

 #### Todo: